Peterjoseph489/Github-Profile-Page/README.md

 A software engineer specializing primarily in backend services and also learning blockchain technologies.

-My primary stack is Node.js, JavaScript, TypeScript, MongoDb, and MySQL.
+My primary stack includes:

+- Node.js
+- JavaScript
+- TypeScript
+- MongoDB
+- MySQL

-📫 How to reach me [LinkedIn](https://www.linkedin.com/in/peter-joseph-07805b220)
+📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/peter-joseph-07805b220)

-⚡ Fun fact: You can buy me a cup of coffee [here](08100335322)
+⚡ Fun fact: You can buy me a cup of coffee [here](tel:08100335322)